Welding-Tool-Steel:

 Practical advice.

-For shielded metal (SMAW) arc Welding-Tool-steel one should follow the recommendations listed hereafter.
+For shielded metal (SMAW) arc Welding-Tool-steel one should follow the manufacturers' recommendations and those listed hereafter.

 - The smallest size electrode suitable for the job should be selected.